Chart Color Schemes

 Throsby has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could potentially impact this region.
-Notable projects include Moncrieff East Residential Estate, Harrison Town Centre Development, Throsby School, and Harrison Local Centre Expansion (Harrison 5 Precinct).
+AreaSearch has identified 18 projects expected to impact the area.
+Notable ones include Moncrieff East Residential Estate, Harrison Town Centre Development, Throsby School, and Harrison Local Centre Expansion (Harrison 5 Precinct).
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.